rlgnswk/Content-controllable-motion-infilling/README.md

 # Content controllable motion infilling

-Motion infilling into target content
+Motion infilling into target content:

+The [Baseline](https://arxiv.org/abs/2010.11531) can generate only one determined output from one input But, there are many possible cases between keyframes Therefore, this project conducted for making its output various with conditional input

 -----------------